The Best Time to Visit Japan with Kids: A Seasonal Family Guide (2025)

 • Lavender Fields in Furano (Hokkaido) – Hokkaido’s rolling hills turn purple with blooming lavender, offering a picturesque and fragrant summer escape.

-• Caving and Waterfalls in Nikko (Tochigi) – Escape the heat by exploring cool caves and scenic waterfalls in the lush forests of Nikko.
+• Caving and Waterfalls in Nikko (Tochigi) – Escape the heat by exploring cool caves and scenic waterfalls (Yudaki & Kegon) in the lush forests of Nikko.

 • Nagashi Somen (Flowing Noodles Experience) – A fun summer activity where families catch chilled noodles with chopsticks as they float down a bamboo water slide.
 Popular spots include Takachiho Gorge (Kyushu) and Kibune (Kyoto).